thearchivalone/BRS-PSP-Research-Initiative/Docs/Technical/Formats/INSM.md

 	* Calculation for where vertex offset shifts: Second Mesh Vertex Data Address - <Values of these addresses subtracted>(0x18 - 0x14 - 0x10) - <Round this to nearest byte>(0x08)
 	* 0x14 and 0xc7 are common in the 4th byte of the headers of different sections of data
 	* There's a list somewhere near the header (or pointed to by an address the header points to) that contains important model data
+	* Killswitch value - 0x0000803f
+	* Vertex data structure pointed to and read by following this series of jumps (Not always a guarantee as observed with Boss models)
+		* jump 1 - Address at 0x24 + 0x04; Original address value looks like it's related to the read order with 0xd001 being the start of reading the chain table
+		* jump 2 - Address pointed to at jump 1 - 0x04; stop reading if value is killswitch
+		* jump 3 - Address pointed to at jump 2 + 0x04
+		* jump 4 - Address pointed to at jump 3; should follow general Vertex Data Structure below with the Killswitch value becoming a delimiter for sections instead
 * Header Structure:
 	* 0x08 - Address to Unknown Data Section with possible model data; after rounding this, this gives a start region to start expecting offset shifts to happen
 	* 0x10 - Address to Unkown 4-byte Value